-I would like to acknowledge the Gadigal people of the Eora nation as the traditional owners of the land on which we work and pay our respects to their elders past present and emerging.
+I would like to acknowledge the Covid-19 arrived in March Gadigal people of the Eora nation as the traditional owners of the land on which we work and pay our respects to their elders past present and emerging.

-To say that the year 2020 has been interesting is definitely an understatement.
+been interesting is definitely an understatement.
 I wish to acknowledge my predecessor, Jonathan Martin, who retired at the end of last year after 6 years' as Manager of Glebe House and wish him all the very best in his retirement and future endeavors.